 Not really.
-Although more than 5% of Japanese population can trace their lineage to the samurai families, they are ordinary citizens with ordinary jobs who don’t carry a sword and who don’t know how to use a sword.
+Although more than 5% of the Japanese population can trace their lineage to the samurai families, they are ordinary citizens with ordinary jobs who don’t carry a sword and who don’t know how to use a sword.
 They also never brag about having the samurai blood because in today’s society it’s been considered a bit irrelevant.
-In 1870s the han system (the feudal clan system) was abolished, and the ken (the local government system) was installed.
-The annual salary of the samurai (3 tons of rice) were suspended, their land was confiscated and they were prohibited from carrying arms and armors.
+In the 1870s the han system (the feudal clan system) was abolished, and the ken (the local government system) was installed.
+The annual salary of the samurai (3 tons of rice) was suspended, their land was confiscated and they were prohibited from carrying arms and armors.
 Therefore, the samurais lost their jobs and tried to find new jobs.
 Some become office workers, bankers, military or police officers

 How can you become a Samurai?

 However, in the warring states period, some talented peasants eventually became samurais.
-After Toyotomi Hideyoshi banned the peasants from carrying swords in 1590s, it was almost impossible for someone to become a samurai.
+After Toyotomi Hideyoshi banned the peasants from carrying swords in the 1590s, it was almost impossible for someone to become a samurai.

 How did the samurai armies fight?

 The samurai armies did not have one big group.
 The army consisted of multiple sonae (regimen) consisting of 300~800 warriors.
 Within each sonae there were several “kumi,” a group consisted of about 20~30 men.
 The whole army was led by So-Daisho (daimyo), the sonaes were led by samurai taisho, the ashigaru (foot soldiers) were led by ashigaru taisho, kumis were led by kumi gashira.
-Each sonae had ashigaru archers and arquebusiers on the front line followed by ashigaru spearmen, followed by low ranking samurai and followed by mounted high ranking samurai.
+Each sonae had ashigaru archers and arquebusiers on the front line followed by ashigaru spearmen, followed by low ranking samurai, and followed by mounted high ranking samurai.

 The war used to start by ashigarus shooting arrows followed by the pikemen ashigarus slowly advancing towards the enemy.
 The samurai then used to attack the rival forces and their actions used to determine the result of the war.
 The daimyo led the war from all the way back giving the commands to the regiments communicated by the men called gunkan.